 Risk factors for suicide

-Contributing factors to suicide may include:
+Contributing factors to being at risk of suicide may include:

 Suicide warning signs